Irvenae/epic-stack/docs/database.md

 ## Migrations

-Thanks to Prisma, we've got a great mechanism for handling database migrations.
+Thanks to Drizzle, we've got a great mechanism for handling database migrations.
 Any migrations necessary are run (by the primary instance only) as part of the deploy process.
 You can find this in the `other/litefs.yml` file.